-Bankruptcy filings in the public court of law are important references when taking on balance sheet risk.
+In the public court of law, bankruptcy filings are important references when taking on balance sheet risk.
 Each bankruptcy provides details about all aspects of the case proceedings; these details include:

 - Debtor: the individual or entity that owes money to another party.

 - Trustee: the individual responsible for the bankruptcy and all case proceedings